Spatial-context-aware deep neural network for multi-class image classification: Experimental Results

 \section{Experimental Results}

-The proposed method is systematically evaluated on two benchmark datasets - Microsoft COCO-2017 \cite{lin2015microsoft} and PASCAL VOC-2007 \cite{pascal-voc-2007} compared with various state-of-the-art models.
+The proposed method is compared with various state-of-the-art models on two benchmark datasets - Microsoft COCO-2017 \cite{lin2015microsoft} and PASCAL VOC-2007 \cite{pascal-voc-2007}.
 Experimental results indicate that the proposed model significantly and consistently outperforms all the compared solutions.